 - honey - a tablespoon of runny honey

-How to Make Lemon Chicken Thighs in the Oven
+How to Roast Lemon Chicken Thighs in the Oven

 Place the chicken thighs directly in an ovenproof dish.
 Zest the lemon over them, placing a little under the skin.